YashSuthar983/Strung/readme.md

 # Strung

 Strung is a 3D parkour game built primarily in C#.
-It features dynamic movement mechanics such as climbing, sliding, various jump styles, pillar jumps, and multiple ledge climbing actions.
+It features dynamic movement mechanics such as climbing, sliding, various jump styles, pillar jumps, vault actions and multiple ledge climbing actions.
 Future updates are planned to include rope swinging and more advanced parkour moves.

 ## Features